31 May 2012

-Brittany shows in leadership training.
-She thanks every project done by each team.
+Brittany showed everyone her work in leadership training.
+She then thanked every project done by each team.

 Jean Marie is the man who cooked food for muzungus.
 They thanked him because he cooked the best food to them and worked fast.

 Really, the party was good, even they are some were going to leave and others stay, but everyone said that the meeting of two weeks was very good to them.
 All projects they have opened is a project of vision which can prosper the world in all situations such as: life, economy, development, health, sports.
 We are thanking so much muzungu’s team to choose to come in Africa, especially in Rwanda.
-That was good meeting.
-We would like to wish you to come back again.
-And God may protect you in your journey and in your life of everyday.
+That was a good meeting.
+We would like to invite you to come back again, and that God may protect you in your journey and in your life of everyday.
+God bless you.